rlorenzini/nodeassignments/reactlearning/my-app/README.md

 * **What Is React?**

-React is a single-page application builder, which means the website or application is one giant user interface which changes its display based on the user's actions.
+React is a single-page application language, which means the website or application is one giant user interface which changes its display based on the user's actions.
 React never refreshes the browser (the user has to manually refresh the browser), which means once fully loaded React will appear to run quicker and smoother than other applications.
 In mustache-express, you will create multiple mustache pages with post and get requests.
 In React, you will have a single HTML page.
 The HTML page can be found under public/index.html.

 Just like in mustache, which used partials, React uses what are called Components.
 Components are individual pieces of a webpage which can communicate to one another and be displayed on multiple pages.
 Components are imported into your primary JavaScript file, which then renders the HTML page with all the Components.
 Due to the nature of Components, the smaller a Component is the better.
 If you want to use a header on multiple pages, your Component should only render that specific header and nothing else.